srdjan-injac/Verisk-Accuracy/README.md

 ---

 ## Background
-As an analyst I was tasked to analyze the effectiveness of Verisk's insurance verification is critical.
+As an analyst I was tasked to analyze the effectiveness of Verisk's insurance verification.
 The initial hypothesis suggested that Verisk achieves a ~5% full verification success rate, with partial verifications at ~30%.
 This project aims to determine the true accuracy of Verisk by systematically evaluating its verification process using a set of well-defined rules.

 ---